gleday/mtp/README.md

 occurrence of Type I errors (incorrect rejections) when conducting multiple statistical hypothesis tests.

-mtp offers to use different error criteria
-(familywise error rate, false rejection exceedance, ...) to assess the likelihood of committing Type I errors, as well as different methods (step-down, step-up) to adjust the significance level of each test.
+The package offers to use different error criteria (FWER, FRX) to assess the likelihood of committing Type I errors, as well as different methods (step-down, step-up) to adjust the significance level of each test.

 # Installation